 Chatham University recognizes that learning is accomplished beyond the formality of the classroom through organized academic activities and the activities of student organizations.
 Hence, the University provides opportunities for students to organize and to participate in group activities intended to broaden the scope of general learning, to extend knowledge of specialized areas, and to serve their professional, cultural, social and recreational interests.

-- Each semester student organizations participate in several sessions to review Chatham policies and procedures and to connect with the Office of Student Activities staff members.
+- Each semester student organizations participate in several sessions to review Chatham policies and procedures and to connect with the Office of Residence Life & Student Activities – Student Affairs staff members.

-Student organizations receive a biweekly email from the Office of Student Activities sharing updates and leadership opportunities to maintain an open line of communication.
+Student organizations receive a monthly email from the Office of Student Activities sharing updates and leadership opportunities to maintain an open line of communication.